 The simplified structure of one I/O line of the WM2000 is shown in the circuit diagram below.
 Each line has an independent output buffer control.
 When the WM2000 powers up, all its I/O lines are configured as inputs.
 You need to explicitly enable the output buffer of a specific I/O line if you want it to become an output.

 Many of the WM2000's control lines also serve as inputs or outputs of special-function modules, such as serial ports.
 The majority of these lines need to be correctly configured as inputs or outputs — this won't happen automatically.
 Several lines — such as the TX and RX lines of the serial ports when in UART mode — are automatically configured as outputs and inputs when the serial port is enabled.
-For details, see platform-specific information for the WM2000 in the platforms section of the TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual.
+For details, see the WM2000 platform documentation.

 When the serial debugging is enabled, the RX and TX lines of UART1 become the RX and TX lines of the debug serial port and cannot be used as GPIO lines or UART1's RX and TX lines.

 Each I/O line has a weak pull-up resistor that prevents the line from floating when the output buffer is tri-stated.

 Special Case — GPIO Lines 1 and 3

 GPIO1 and GPIO3 are much weaker than all other GPIOs — the maximum load for each of the two lines is only 500µA.
 Both lines retain all other functionality.
 Below is a diagram illustrating the simplified structure of GPIO1 and GPIO3.